 What was the seating arrangement at Jesus' last supper (Passover)?
-How did Judas get to sit at the place designated for the gathering's most honored guest?
+How did Judas Iscariot get to sit at the place designated for the gathering's most honored guest?
 Who prompted the Lord to reveal the name of his betrayer?

 The seating of guests in chairs, implied in Leonardo da Vinci's Last Supper painting, were not used for this most solemn occasion.
 Based on Jewish law and tradition, Passover (and most meals) was partaken of while people reclined around a low, long oval table.
 Each person would be lying on their left side and leaning on their left arm, with their feet behind them and their heads facing the table.
 This means those seated on the left side would have their bodies somewhat facing the end of the table.
 This position, during a meal like the last supper, frees up the right arm for eating.

 Jesus was the host of this unique "supper" (it was actually an observance of the Passover).
-Although the Bible does not directly state the seating for this last meeting, we can deduce, however, where Judas, Jesus, Peter, and John HAD to have sat.
+Although the Bible does not directly state the seating for this last meeting, we can deduce, however, where Judas, Jesus, Peter, and John had to have sat.

 In the above diagram of the last supper seating, Judas is sitting to the left of Jesus, in the place designated for the most honored guest.
 Although the host would normally select who sat next to him (see Luke 14:7 - 11), no record exists of Christ asking Judas to sit next to him.
 Judas likely felt he deserved to be the honored guest at the supper and quickly claimed the choice position as his right (Life and Times of Jesus the Messiah, Book 5, Chapter 10).